timswims/ESK/README.md

     6. Click **Finish** after you’ve assigned roles.
    </details>

-## 1. Prepare Your Environment

-#### Identify Your Oracle Management Cloud Instance

-To meet the pre-requisites, you must have signed up for an Oracle Cloud account and created an Oracle Management Cloud instance.

 Sign in to Oracle Cloud as a user with the OMC Administrator role.
 Your Oracle Management Cloud instance tile should be displayed on the My Services dashboard.